chartbeat-labs/textacy/docs/source/quickstart.md

 ## Working with Many Languages

 Since a `Corpus` uses the same spaCy language pipeline to process all input texts, it only works in a mono-lingual context.
-In some cases, though, your collection of texts may contain more than one language; for example, if I occasionally tweeted in Spanish (sí, ¡se habla español!), the `burton-tweets.txt` dataset couldn't be fed in its entirety into a single `Corpus`.
+In some cases, though, your collection of texts may contain more than one language; for example, if I occasionally tweeted in Spanish (sí, ¡sé hablar español!), the `burton-tweets.txt` dataset couldn't be fed in its entirety into a single `Corpus`.
 This is irritating, but there are some workarounds.

 If you haven't already, download spaCy models for the languages you want to analyze --- see [Installation](installation) for details.
 Then, if your use case doesn't require `Corpus` functionality, you can iterate over the texts and only analyze those for which models are available: